Victoria Lines: Building

 In 1873, the Defence Committee approved Adye’s defensive strategy and recommended the improvement of the already strong position between the Bingemma Hills and the heights above St. George’s Bay.
 Work on what was originally to be called the North-West Front began in 1875 with construction of a string of isolated forts and batteries, designed to stiffen the escarpment.
 Three forts were to be built along the position, at Bingemma, Madliena and Mosta, (designed to cover the western and eastern extremities and the centre of the front, respectively).
 The first to be built was Fort Bingemma.
-By 1878, work had still not commenced on the other two and the entrenched position at Dwerja; all of these were to be completed on the budget of 200,000.
+By 1878, work had still not commenced on the other two and the entrenched position at Dwerja; all of these were to be completed within the £200,000 budget.
 General Simmons recommended that the old Knights’ entrenchments located along the line of the escarpment at Tarġa and Naxxar were to be restored and incorporated into the defences.
 He also recommended that good communication roads should be formed in the rear of the lines and that those that already existed be improved.
 The fortifications of Mdina, the Island’s old capital, were to be considered as falling within the defensive system.

 The forts on the defensive line were designed with a dual land/coastal defence role in mind, particularly the ones at the extremities but, due to the topography in the northern part of the island, there were areas of dead ground along the coast and inland approaches which could not be properly covered by the guns in the main forts.
 As a result, it was decided that new works should be built between Forts Mosta and Bingemma and emplacements for guns placed in them.
 It was also considered advisable to have new emplacements for guns built to the left of Fort Madalena and in the area between it and Fort Pembroke.
 The latter fort was built on the eastern littoral, below and to the rear of Fort Madalena, in order to control the gap caused by the accessible shoreline leading towards Valletta.
 Gun batteries were eventually proposed at Tarġa, Għargħur and San Giovanni.
 Plans for these works were drawn up but only the one at San Giovanni was actually built and armed, while the two at Għargħur were never constructed and that at Tarġa, although actually built, was never armed.